Rishabh-Chandrode/SDE-Sheet/Arrays4/readme.md

         will keep searching for the numbers y = x+1, x+2, x+3, …..
 And stop at the first ‘y’ which is not present in the HashSet.
 Using this we can calculate the length of the longest consecutive subsequence.

+## 5)Largest subarray with sum 0
+        So in this problem, we’ll store the prefix sum of every element, and if we observe that 2 elements have same prefix sum, we can conclude that the 2nd part of this subarray sums to zero